MadByteDE/SPT-Linux-Guide/docs/lutris/native_server.md

 ## Native Server installation using Lutris

 > [!WARNING]
-> <span style="color:khaki"> This setup is not supported by the SPT team - do **NOT** ask for help in #spt-support on Discord.
+> <span style="color:khaki"> This setup is not supported - do **NOT** ask the SPT team for support.
 Also, please do **NOT** open `issues` in this repository.
 There's a [Linux support thread](https://discord.com/channels/875684761291599922/1258435265664520302) in #community-support on the [SPT Discord](https://discord.com/invite/Xn9msqQZan) where you can ask for help.</span>

 > [!NOTE]
-> <span style="color:lightblue">Please note that most server mods are primarly made for running on Windows.
-Some might require additional steps or won't work at all natively on Linux.</span>
+> <span style="color:lightblue">Please note that most server mods are primarily made for running on Windows.
+Some might require additional steps or won't work at all.</span>

 After installing SPTarkov using an Lutris installer script, you'll have a single shortcut for both the `SPT.Launcher` & `SPT.Server`.
 This is due to limitations of Lutris installer scripts.